 BCM graduate students are allowed to attend any courses offered by the graduate school for no credit and without examination if the instructor approves.
 No registration is required for informally auditing courses and no indication will appear on the student's transcript.
 If a student wishes to formally AUDIT a BCM graduate school course, the student must register for a formal AUDIT and obtain permission of their Program director and the course director.
 Registration is completed by using the Add/Drop Form.
-For the course to be listed on the student's transcript (without any credit hours awarded toward graduation), the student must submit to the graduate school a course syllabus (dates, lecture titles and lecturer name only) in which the student's attended.
+For the course to be listed on the student's transcript (without any credit hours awarded toward graduation), the student must submit to the graduate school a course syllabus (dates, lecture titles and lecturer name only) in which the student's attends at 70% or more of the classes is documented by the lecturer's signature for each lecture attended.
 An AUDIT student may not take examinations.
 If the student Fails to submit an attendance document by end last day of the term, they will be withdrawn from the course and it will not appear on their transcript.